-is an American urban social style of dance originating in Oakland, California, in the midst of gang violence, poverty, and a range of other social ills.
-The foundation of this style is based on various dances from different "turfs" of Oakland that came about in the 1990s up to the present.
-Emerging alongside the Hyphy movement (which also originated in Oakland), turfing has a playful side as is most popularly embodied in “going dumb," which means to completely “let it all go” on the dance floor.
+arose in the 1990s in Oakland, California, in the midst of gang violence, poverty, and a range of other social ills.
+The foundation of this style is based on the various dances from different neighborhoods or "turfs" of Oakland.
+As an acronym, it serves as a reminder to its participants to Take Up Room on the Floor.
+Emerging alongside the Hyphy movement (which also originated in Oakland), turfing has a playful side as is most popularly embodied in “going dumb."

 “To go dumb like that is a reaction to unemployment, to feeling abandoned, to feeling like there's no hope.
 You want to let it all go, so you just go dumb” - Stanley Kirk Burrell (a.k.a.
 MC Hammer)